JudeQuintana/work-env/Readme.md

 and I'm able to navigate and manipulate my environement ( ie windows, panes, code) from only the CLI (no mouse) with precision and speed.
 Thought it would be nice to share it with the rest of the world.
-Yeah I couldn've wrote a script but for me it's more of an excersize in documenting and following instructions.
+Yeah I could've wrote a script but for me it's more of an excersize in documenting and following instructions.
 Hope it helps your workflow!

 NOTE: any `mv` commands means moving the repsective file from this git